Ronald Acuña Jr. Preview, Player Props: Braves vs. Giants

-Ronald Acuna Jr., with a slugging percentage of .488 in his past 10 games -- including two home runs -- will be in action for the Atlanta Braves against the San Francisco Giants, with Logan Webb on the hill, August 25 at 10:15 PM ET.
+On Saturday, Ronald Acuna Jr. (on the back of going 1-for-4 with a triple) and the Atlanta Braves play the San Francisco Giants, whose starting pitcher will be Ryan Walker.
+First pitch is at 4:05 PM ET.

-He had two hits (going 2-for-4) in his last game against the Mets.
+He had a one-hit performance in his previous game (1-for-4) against the Giants.

 Ronald Acuña Jr. Game Info & Props vs. the Giants